-Rashi: Korach dressed his men in cloaks that were made entirely of Techeiles, stood them before Moshe and asked him whether they were obligated to attach Tzitzis.
-1 When he answered in the affirmative, they began to mock him - 'if one thread of Techeiles [on each corner] exempts a garment, then surely if the entire garment is made of Techeiles, it should exempt itself!'
+Rashi: Korach dressed his men in cloaks that were made entirely of Techeiles, stood them before Moshe and asked him whether they were obligated to attach a thread 1 of Techeiles.
+2 When he answered in the affirmative, they began to mock him - 'if one thread of Techeiles [on each corner] exempts a garment, then surely if the entire garment is made of Techeiles, it should exempt itself!'
 3

-Targum Yonasan: They stood before Moshe with Chutzpah, dressed in cloaks of Techeiles and all the Tzitzis threads of Techeiles, whereas Hashem had commanded Moshe that all the threads should be white and only one thread should be of Techeiles.
+Targum Yonasan: They stood before Moshe with Chutzpah, dressed in cloaks of Techeiles with all the Tzitzis threads of Techeiles, whereas Hashem had commanded Moshe that all the threads should be white and only one thread should be of Techeiles.
 4

 Insinuating that if the whole of Yisrael are holy, they do not need a leader - thereby disqualifying Moshe's leadership - as Korach and his men specifically stated in Pasuk 3.
-However, this seems to contradict his claim - that if Amram's sons were appointed as king and Kohen Gadol respectively, then surely the next position ought to go to a son of Kehas' second son, Yitzhar?
+However, this contradicts his own claim - that if Amram's sons were appointed as king and Kohen Gadol respectively, then surely the next position ought to go to a son of K'has' second son, Yitzhar?
 Erech Apayim (introduction): He claimed that it will suffice to see the K'lal, and he will remember the Prat (even without a thread of Techeiles or Mezuzah).

 Why does the Torah write "va'Yakumu lifnei Moshe" - with reference to Korach, Dasan and Aviram, adding "va'Anashim ... ..
 Chamishim u'Masayim ... ", as if they were a separate group?

-Seforno: When Korach, Dasan and Aviram went to complain before Moshe and Aharon, 1 the 250 men made a point of being present in the guise of innocent bystanders, and when the three troublemakers began to complain, they joined in the foray, in order to attract as many people as possible to join the rebellion.
+Seforno: When Korach, Dasan and Aviram went to complain before Moshe and Aharon, 1 the two hundred and fifty men made a point of being present in the guise of innocent bystanders, and when the three troublemakers began to complain, they joined in the foray, in order to attract as many people as possible to join them.
 2

 Rashi: They were heads of Sanhedriyos, mostly from the tribe of Reuven.
 1

-Rosh citing R"M of Kutzi, Moshav Zekenim citing Bechor Shor: With the additional of Dasan, Aviram and On, they were a Sanhedrin of 23 from every Shevet except for Levi 5 , because the argument was about Levi.
-However, Rashi said that most were from Reuven.
+Rosh citing R"M of Kutzi and Moshav Zekenim (citing the B'chor Shor): With the addition of Dasan, Aviram and On, they were a Sanhedrin of twenty-three from every fribe except for Levi 5 , because the argument was about Levi.
+6

-Da'as Zekenim, Hadar Zekenim: Because Reuven was Bechor, they wanted a share in Kehunah.
+Da'as Zekenim and Hadar Zekenim: And since Reuven was the B'chor, they wanted a share in the Kehunah.

-He considered Yosef as one Shevet, so 11 remained.
+He considered Yosef as one tribe, so eleven tribes remained.

-To whom is "Nesi'ei Eidah Keri'ei Mo'ed" referring to?
+To whom does "Nesi'ei Eidah Keri'ei Mo'ed" refer?

-Rashi (1): It is referring to Elitzur ben Shede'ur, the Nasi of Reuven and his colleagues.
-It says here "Nesi'ei Eidah Keri'ei Mo'ed", and above in 1:16, with regard to the twelve princes "Keru'ei ha'Edah [Nesi'ei Matos]".
+Rashi (on Pasuk 1): It refers to Elitzur ben Shede'ur, the prince of Reuven and his colleagues - since the Torah writes writes here "Nesi'ei Eidah Keri'ei Mo'ed", and above in 1:16, with regard to the twelve princes "Keru'ei ha'Eidah".
 1

-Ramban: They were Bechoros, who were angry at Moshe, for appointing the Kohanim to take over the Avodah.
+Ramban: They were B'choros, who were angry with Moshe, for appointing the Kohanim to take over the Avodah.

-Rashbam, Targum Onkelos and Targum Yonasan: They were important leaders of the tribes, sages who had various communal responsibilities.
+Rashbam and Targum Onkelos: They were important leaders of the tribes, sages who had various communal responsibilities.